flaviobarbosaisi/Jetson-Obj-Security/README.md

 ## Dataset creation

 The dataset was created with 10 videos of me walking around and moving the object of interest through the region of interest (ROI).
-As we are still in a pandemic period in my country, the class “person” were made only considering me, but this can be easily expanded with new videos and expansion of the dataset for better generalization of the "person" class.
+As we are still in a pandemic period in my country, the class “person” was made only considering me, but this can be easily expanded with new videos and expansion of the dataset for better generalization of the "person" class.
 [Labelimg](https://github.com/tzutalin/labelImg) was used to create the labels.

 ![alt text](https://github.com/flaviobarbosaisi/Jetson-Obj-Security/blob/main/data/dataset.jpeg)